krzentner/language-world/data/text-davinci-003-old/chain_md/sweep-0.md

     Steps:  1.
-Put gripper above the cube  2.
-Grab the cube  3.
-Move the cube sideways First, put the gripper above the cube.
+Grab the cube from the top  2.
+Place cube in the location  3.
+Move sideways the cube to the target location First, the robot must grab the cube from the top.
+This would involve putting the gripper over the cube, and then dropping the gripper around the cube.
-    - When the robot's gripper is not vertically aligned with the cube, the robot should put gripper above cube.
+    - When the robot's gripper is not above the cube, the robot should put gripper above cube.
-    As long as the gripper is above the cube and the cube is still below the gripper, we can grab the cube by closing the gripper.
+    Once the gripper is around the cube, the robot can then lift it up and start moving it.
-    - When the robot's gripper is above the cube and the robot's gripper is open, the robot should grab cube.
+    - When the robot's gripper is above cube and cube is not in the location, the robot should place cube in location.
-    We closed the gripper, and the cube is still near the gripper, so maybe we grabbed it.
-Try to move the cube to the target location.
-If we didn't grab it, we'll just go back to an earlier step.
+    The robot should then move slightly sideways until the cube is in the desired position.
-    - When the robot's gripper is above cube and the robot's gripper is closed, the robot should move cube sideways to target location.
+    - When the cube is in the location and the cube is not at the target location, the robot should move sideways the cube to the target location.